chrisnorman7/ziggurat/README.md

 ## Sounds

-Please note that to generate actual sounds, you will need to use the [ziggurat_sounds](https://pub.dev/packages/ziggurat_sounds), and this package will only generate sound events.
+Please note that Ziggurat only generates sound events.
+To play actual sounds, you will need to use the [ziggurat_sounds](https://pub.dev/packages/ziggurat_sounds) package.